 Two adjacent 1920s houses have been combined to make this homely backpacker hostel.
-This is a good place to start if you are staying in Dunedin for a while, as there is free WiFi (perfect for job searching) and long-term accommodation available.
+There are rooms to suit most situations, whether its travellers, families or large groups.
 There is also a BBQ for use, a garden and an eco-boutique where you can pick up some free second-hand clothes.

 If you have a car and are looking to get a bit off the beaten track, McFarmers is a cool and quirky hostel on the Otago Peninsula.
 This small accommodation on a sheep farm – a true New Zealand experience!